 Antioxidants are chemicals that are believed to help protect the body from the harmful effects of other chemicals called free radicals.
-These chemicals exist in the body's cells, but have been found to cause damage to the cells.
+Free radicals exist in the body's cells, but have been found to cause damage to the cells.

 Antioxidants, including beta-carotene, vitamin A, vitamin C, vitamin E, and selenium are found mainly in fruit, nuts, grains and vegetables.
 Some people chose to take supplements as an additional source of antioxidants.

-However, evidence about the protective health benefits of antioxidant supplements is mixed.
+However, scientific evidence about the protective health benefits of antioxidant supplements is mixed.

 There is also some evidence that antioxidant supplements may be harmful in some cases.

 A major review of high quality research about the health benefits of antioxidant supplements was carried out for the Cochrane Library in 2012.
 It found that, overall, people who took supplements were slightly more likely to die than people who weren't taking supplements.
 This applied to healthy people and those taking antioxidants who had health conditions.